vectordotdev/vector/website/content/en/blog/log-namespacing.md

 ## How It Works

 ### Data Layout

 There are three distinct types of data that Vector handles.

-(Examples are from the `http_client` source)
+(Examples are from the `datadog_agent` source)
-- Event Data: The decoded event data. (eg: the decoded HTTP body)
+- Event Data: The decoded event data. (eg: the log itself)
-- Source Metadata: Metadata provided by the source of the event. (eg: the HTTP headers)
+- Source Metadata: Metadata provided by the source of the event. (eg: hostname / tags)
 - Vector Metadata: Metadata provided by Vector. (eg: the time when Vector received the event)

 #### Without Log Namespacing